mohsinkhn/EasyLearn/README.md

-# EasyLearn
+# AutoML
-This repository is for EasyLearn, a framework to automate repeatable parts of machine learning.
+This repository is for AutoML, a framework to automate repeatable parts of machine learning.

-This initiative was started @Happiest Minds for automating Machine Learning
+__**Short Term Goal**__: Develop/Leverage independent modules to automate machine learning parts which we regularly do in our projects

+__**Long term Goal**__: To be able to build good baseline models (output along with code for training and scoring) with a single command

 **The idea behind this project is to provide utilities to data scientist for quick prototyping of machine learning models.
-The utilities should provide varying levels of automation from generating single model in one command to having function transformation of a column in data.**
+The utilities should provide varying levels of automation from generating single model in one command to having simple modules for transformation of data.**

-Following are guiding principles for this repository:
- 1. Easy integration with `pandas`, `sklearn`, `numpy` and `scipy`
- 2. Strike a balance between having too much automation and no automation

-The whole project will be broken down into 3 folder:
+The whole project will be broken down into 6 sub-categories:
- 1. **data_preprocessing_utils**:
+ 1. **Auto EDA**
-    Some examples of modules in this category are:
-    * Imputation techniques
-    * Column filtering (remove columns with zero variance, all NA's etc)
-    * Preprocessing unstructured data (text features)
-    * Converting categoricals text data to numerical labels (To be consistent with sklearn)

- 2. **feature_engineering**
+ 2. **Auto Impute**
-    Some examples of modules in this category are:
-    * Log, quantile and scale transformations examples
-    * Target encoding for Categoricals
-    * Aggregation features for categoricals
-    * Groupby aggregations
-    * Auto selection of interaction features based on shallow random forest
-    * Ratio features selection and recommendation

- 3. **model_selection_ensemble**:
+ 3. **Auto Transform**
-    Some examples of modules in this category are:
-    * Select GBM, Linear model and a MLP and perform bayesian hyper-parameter tuning
-    * Train meta-stacker on out of fold results of different models

-The master will contain end-to-end modules
+ 4. **Auto Feature**
+ 5. **Auto Model**
+ 6. **Auto Post Process**

 For python scripting guidelines, please follow this link: https://www.python.org/dev/peps/pep-0008/

-Always run pylint on your code before you commit.
-It will help others benefit from your code.
-For guidelines specific to each section, refer to guidelines in that folder.

 *Coming Soon: A repository with examples of where EasyLearn has been used*